ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ![Architecture](images/solution46-vpc-vpn/ArchitectureDiagram.png)

-Notes:

-1. The infrastructure (vpc, subnets, security groups with rules, network ACL and VSIs) are set up using a provided script
+1. The infrastructure (VPC, Subnets, Security Groups with rules, Network ACL and VSIs) are set up using a provided script.
-2. The Cloud Object Storage, COS, instance used by the microservice will be provisioned
+2. The microservice interfaces with {{site.data.keyword.cos_short}} through a direct endpoint.
-3. A VPC/VPN Gateway is provisioned
+3. A VPC/VPN Gateway is provisioned to expose the virtual private cloud environment to the on-premises network.
-4. The VSI, vpns2s-onprem-vsi, will be provisioned with the Strongswan open source ipsec gateway software
+4. The Strongswan open source IPsec gateway software is used on-premises to establish the VPN connection with the cloud environment.
-5. The VSI, vpns2s-cloud-vsi, will be provisioned with the microservice software

 ## Before you begin
 {: #prereqs}